BuilderIO/builder/README.md

 For lots of examples of using React components in Builder, see the source for our built-in Builder blocks [here](https://github.com/BuilderIO/builder/tree/master/packages/react/src/blocks) and widgets [here](https://github.com/BuilderIO/builder/tree/master/packages/widgets/src/components)

+👉**Tip: want to limit page building to only your components?
+Try [components only mode](https://builder.io/c/guides/components-only-mode)**

 ### Dynamic landing pages